ilopmar/grails-ducksboard-api/README.md

 grails-ducksboard-api
 ==========================

 This plugin allows to use the push/pull [Ducksboard.com](http://www.ducksboard.com) API easily in your grails application.

+Ducksboard is an online dashboard to display all your metrics in real time.
+It supports a lot of services like Twitter, Google Analitycs, Feedburner, MailChimp, Zendesk,...

 After installing the plugin you only have to inject the `ducksboardService` into your controllers, taglib, services,... to use it.

 For the moment, the methods implemented are only for the custom widgets.
 You can get a list of them at http://dev.ducksboard.com/apidoc/slot-kinds/